 1. Find out what is causing you stress

-Sometimes when I am stressed, I have no idea why.
+Sometimes I get stressed out and I have no idea why.
 In times like these, I like to take a second and really think about what might be the cause.
 Try finding what exactly is causing you stress.
 It might be work, a person, something in your personal life or even all three!
 Without finding the source of the problem, it can be difficult on trying to fix it.
-You also might find out that you are stressed for no reason at all!
+Sometimes you’ll realize that you have no reason to be stressed out at all!

 Once you figure out what exactly is causing you stress, you can see how you can fix it.
-If school is stressing you out, try to plan out your homework assignments so you have plenty of time to get them done.
+If school creates a lot of stress for you, try to plan homework assignments so you have plenty of time to get them done.
 I did a blog post back in August on how I stay organized for school.
 When a particular person is the cause of your stress, talk to them and perhaps mention their impact on your life.
 If needed, lessen the time spent with that person.
 If money is the problem, see if you can cut corners elsewhere, such as your food or fun budget.

 3. Don’t develop bad habits